American Civil War: Confederate

 Confederate women during the Civil War focused on preserving the central economic institution of the Old South: the plantation.
 With so many men away at war, women were left with the land and the slaves.
 While some women hired male overseers to assist them in directing and maintaining newly female-headed plantations, other women decided to stay at the plantations and run the plantations themselves.
 Southern women became focused on keeping the economic structure of the South as they dealt with increasingly rebellious slaves.

 The South relied on enslaved labor because it was an agrarian economy.
 A good number of enslaved men labored for the Confederate army during the war, which meant that enslaved women and children were increasingly at the center of the work force on the plantations.

 White Southern women struggled to maintain morale on the home front as they dealt with problems without men.
 Although Southern women were devoted to the Confederacy, many requested that their sons and husbands be discharged from the military to help them at home.
-Many women like Eliza Adams wrote to the Confederate government to appeal for exemption for her sons' military service as she sent five sons and other sons-in-laws to fight for the Confederacy.
+Eliza Adams wrote to the Confederate government to appeal for exemptions for her sons' military service, as she had sent five sons and also sons-in-laws to fight for the Confederacy.
 Southern women were torn between their patriotic ideals and their daily realities of life on the home front.